kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/getusermedia/intro/en/index.md

 - Chrome for Android (0.16)

 My recommendation is to stay clear from this one.
-Browser vendors are moving towards `getUserMedia()`, so it is very unlikely anyone else will implement HTML Media Capture for the long term.
+Browser vendors are moving towards `getUserMedia()`.
+It's very unlikely anyone else will implement HTML Media Capture in the long term.

 <h3 id="toc-round2">Round 2: device element</h3>

-Many thought the HTML Media Capture was too limiting, so a new spec emerged to support any type of future device.
+Many thought HTML Media Capture was too limiting, so a new spec emerged that supported any type of (future) device.
 Not surprisingly, the design called for a new element, the [`&lt;device&gt;` element](http://dev.w3.org/html5/html-device/), which became the predecessor to `getUserMedia()`.